krzysztof-sikorski/quintolin/doc/mechanics/skills.md

 | type   | reference | type/category of skill             |
 | desc   | string    | long description                   |
 | prereq | reference | skill required to learn this skill |

+## Notes

+- The CSV file contains values from Buttercup's fork, as it was the latest "official" version.
+- The skill **javelin** was present in original v2 but later deleted in Miko's fork
+- Skills added in Miko's fork: **unarmed3**, **unarmed4**